williamium3000/VAE-pytorch/README.md

 ## experiments and results

 ### VAE
-CVAE model is trained using mnist for 50 epochs with learning rate of 0.01, a weight decay of 1e-4 and some learning rate decay(step decay with 0.5 every 100 steps)
+VAE model is trained using mnist for 50 epochs with learning rate of 0.01, a weight decay of 1e-4 and some learning rate decay(step decay with 0.5 every 100 steps)

 ![](images/VAE_loss.png)
 The following are some generated examples